Kevin Clancy - Software Engineer

 Skills: F#, Type Systems, Database Schemas, MUMPS

 Before working at Amazon, I worked at a company called Epic Systems, which develops health record software for hospitals.
 Epic’s software is based on the MUMPS database system.
-Unlike SQL, the MUMPS databse system provides no formal language for specifying database schemas.
-Therefore, at Epic, schemas are either conveyed informally in a company manual or internal wiki, or they are never defined at all.
+Unlike SQL, MUMPS provides no formal language for specifying database schemas.
+Therefore, at Epic, schemas are either conveyed informally in a company manual or internal wiki, or they are never defined.
 A formal schema language allows us to automatically generate validation routines, and it prevents common errors such as coherence errors where a single value may be interpreted in multiple ways.

 Schema Types is an experimental schema system for MUMPS, using type syntax to define the structure of MUMPS databases.
 It expresses the logical layer of the database using a language similar to the calculus of constructions.
 It expresses the physical layer using something akin to a standard type system, but which references the logical layer using indexed types.
-I used F# to create a prototype type-checker and test generation tool for Schema Types.
+I used F# to create a prototype type-checker and test generation tool.